Is Barclays legit?

-Whether a financial provider like Barclays is reliable and legit is an important and very legitimate question one can have.
+Whether a financial provider like Barclays is legit a very relevant question one can have.
 After all you trust Barclays with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider Barclays reliable in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider Barclays legit in your individual circumstances.
 We also compared Barclays with two similar brokers.

 |Barclays||Hargreaves Lansdown||Charles Stanley Direct|